nightwatchjs/nightwatch-docs/guide/concepts/test-globals.md

 <div class="page-header"><h2>Test globals</h2></div>

 ### Overview
-Test globals are a useful concept that Nightwatch provides for persisting data between test suites and also to define global test hooks.
+Nightwatch supports data persistence between test suites and global test hooks definitions via test globals.
 In its most simple form, it is a dictionary of name-value pairs which is defined in your configuration file.

 Globals can be defined either as a `"globals"` property in your config file or as an external file which is specified as the `"globals_path"` property.